 If you eat most of your meals out of the house, then that’s the first thing you should stop doing.
 Eating at home or making lunch boxes will do tremendous wonders for your food budget, plus it’s healthier!

-Meal planning can save you a lot of time, money and calories!
+Meal planning can save you a lot of time, calories and it’s money-saving too!
 By taking 10-15 minutes to plan the meals of the week, you never have to stand in front of the fridge trying to decide what to cook for dinner.

 It also saves you time since you don’t have to go to the store every other day to pick up missing ingredients and by making sure that you plan quick and easy dinner recipes, you won’t find yourself rushing through the drive-thru for dinner (or having it delivered!)

 Speaking of delivery, places like Grub Hub, who delivers fast food, is about $15-$20 over what it would cost you to pick up the food yourself.
+It’s not the cheapest way to eat!
 You are definitely being hit with convenience costs.